 Assistance programs Henderson County North Carolina.

 Low income families and those in a crisis can get help from churches, charities, government social services or non-profits.
-Find help with paying rent, mortgages or security deposits in Henderson County.
+Find financial assistance with rent, mortgages or security deposits or transportation bills in Henderson County.
 Or get cash grants to pay electric, heating or utility bills.
-Or find free boxes of food from local pantries, school supplies as well as medical or dental care in Hendersonville.
+Struggling families can also find free boxes of food from local pantries, school supplies as well as medical or dental care in Hendersonville.

-Get rent help and assistance with utility bills
+Get rent help and financial assistance with utility bills in Henderson County

 IAM has criteria for people to meet before they receive aid.
 The organization uses a thorough, detailed screening process to determine whether applicants meet the income requirements and other criteria for financial help, and families and individuals can even be referred to other charities or agencies that do not use such an exacting process as IAM.
 Everything from grants for paying rent to clothing, medications, or food may be provided.
 Dial the Hendersonville NC agency at 697-7029, or read more on services from Interfaith Assistance Ministry.

 Western Carolina Community Action runs several low income programs and offers aid for the working poor, elderly, disabled, and unemployed.
 Among services provided include the North Carolina Section 8 Voucher housing/rent subsidy program.
 This provides rental assistance that is based on number in the household and the applicants total income.

 Henderson County clothing closets supply items to very low income families.
 There may be free clothes for adults, children, and the homeless.
 Whether it is a uniform for school or professional work attire, clients may be able to get assistance.
 Other goods may be diapers, baby cribs, furniture, school backpacks or supplies and much more.
 Read Henderson County free school supplies and clothes closets.